kjkasi/EasyNetQWiki/Documentation/Replacing-EasyNetQ-Components.md

     var serializer = bus.Advanced.Container.Resolve<ISerializer>();

-To replace the internal container with your own choice of IoC container, see [[Replacing EasyNetQ Components]]
+To replace the internal container with your own choice of IoC container, see [[Using Alternative DI Containers]]